-We take into consideration a number of environmental and social risk factors in selection of contractors and suppliers.
-For substantial procurement or projects, contractors and suppliers are asked to provide information on their environmental and labour practices upon submission of quotations, those who are questionable with regards to ESG practices will not be selected.
+We take into consideration environmental and social risk factors in selection of suppliers/contractors.
+Our measures in this respect include conducting desktop search on suppliers'/contractors' track record on their environmental and labour practices.
+Our senior management is responsible for reviewing the qualification of potential suppliers/contractors, those who are questionable with regards to ESG practices will not be selected.